beanhuo/beanhuo.github.io/_posts/2019-11-20-UFS-timeout-management.md

 ```

-scsi based storage, you can change its queue timeout through sysfs node "timeout"
+SCSI-based storage, you can change its queue timeout through sysfs node "timeout"